LuaLS/luarocks-build-addon/README.md

 1. Start by cloning this repo.

-2. `luarocks --local --lua-version=5.4 make` to build this rock locally so it can be used to build other rocks
+2. `luarocks --local --lua-version=5.4 make` to build this rock and install it in the user's manifest so it can be used to build other rocks.

 3. For testing, clone an addon.
 I have been using the [cc-tweaked documentation addon](https://gitlab.com/carsakiller/cc-tweaked-documentation).